aMarkusa/Lab-bench-power-supply/README.md

 The current regulation is done by the MCU.
 The voltage over the shunt resistor gets amplified and read by the MCU.
 This value is then compared to the current-limit value input by the user.
 If the measured value >= limit value, the ADJ-pin of the LT1086 gets pulled to GND through a transistor.
 This reduces the voltage on the output, therefore reducing the current.
 When the current has dropped below the limit value, the ADJ-pin of the LT1086 is once again controlled normally.
 This loop goes on, therefore limiting the current.

 ### PCB
 PCB designed in KiCad and orderer from JLCPCB.
 The dimensions of the PCB were chosen based on the enclosure which was ordered from Amazon.
+Design files are found in the project repository.

 ### BOM
 BOM is found in design file repository.